jerop/jerop/README.md

-# Hi, I'm Jerop 👋🏾
+## Bio

-I'm a Senior Software Engineer at [Google](https://about.google/) working on [Cloud-Native CI/CD](https://cloud.google.com/docs/ci-cd) as a Maintainer and Governing Board Member in the [Tekton](https://cloud.google.com/tekton) project.
+I'm a Senior Software Engineer at [Google](https://about.google/) working on [Cloud-Native CI/CD](https://cloud.google.com/docs/ci-cd) as a Maintainer and Governing Board Member of the [Tekton](https://cloud.google.com/tekton) project.

 - 💼 Sharing updates on <a href="https://www.linkedin.com/in/jerop/">LinkedIn</a>
 - 🏫 [Massachusetts Institute of Technology](https://www.mit.edu/)
 - 📚 [Electrical Engineering and Computer Science](https://www.eecs.mit.edu/)
 - 📍 New York, New York
-- 🏡 Eldoret, Kenya

 ## 🎙 Talks